-- , and then click All Systems. - b.
+- a.
+In the navigation area, click the Resources icon - b.
 To view the actions for that server, click the name of the required server. - c.
 In the navigation area, click System Actions > Attention LED > Identify Attention LED. - 2.
 To deactivate an identify LED for an enclosure, select an enclosure from the table, and click Deactivate LED.
 The associated LED is turned off.